EdgeFirstAI/documentation/docs/models/fusion/deployment/raivin.md

 <figcaption>Service Status</figcaption>
 </figure>

 You will be greeted with the "Service Overview" page.
 Ensure that all services are enabled and running by toggling the "Enable" and "Start" buttons as shown.
 Only "Enable" the "recorder" service as shown.
-We will be using the recorder service in [MCAP Recording](#recording-an-mcap).
+You will be using the recorder service in [MCAP Recording](#recording-an-mcap).

 <figure markdown="span">
 ![Service Overview](../../assets/deployment/raivin-service-overview.jpg){ align=center }